Sri Lankan suicide bomber's mother and sister 'co-operating fully' with NZ Police from home in South Auckland

 They married before moving to Australia so he could pursue his postgraduate studies.

-In an interview with the Daily Mail, Samsul Hidaya, another sister of Mohamed based in the UK, said her brother had been educated to the highest level but became increasingly withdrawn and intense as he descended into extremism.
+In an interview with the Daily Mail , Samsul Hidaya, another sister of Mohamed based in the UK, said her brother had been educated to the highest level but became increasingly withdrawn and intense as he descended into extremism.

 "My brother became deeply, deeply religious while he was in Australia," she said.